-Beginning with the Class of 2020, honors majors will fulfill the same requirements as course majors but must establish three two-credit honors preparations for external examination at the end of the senior year.
+Honors majors will fulfill the same requirements as course majors but must establish three two-credit honors preparations for external examination at the end of the senior year.
 There are four primary opportunities for students to fulfill preparations required of honors majors:

-- a 2-credit honors seminar
+- a PEAC-designated or eligible 2-credit honors seminar

-- the combination of two 1-credit courses
+- the combination of two PEAC-designated and/or eligible 1-credit courses

 - a 2-credit thesis

-Students may interchange these with other PCS-eligible two-credit seminars and course combinations.
 Honors majors alone have the option of writing a one- or two-credit thesis.
 Any thesis must be multidisciplinary.

 Application Process Notes for the Major or the Minor

-Students who intend to major or minor in Peace and Conflict Studies should consult with the Program Coordinator, and submit a copy of their Sophomore Plan during the spring of the sophomore year.
+Students who intend to major or minor in Peace and Conflict Studies should consult with the Department Chair and submit a copy of their Sophomore Plan during the spring of the sophomore year.
 The Sophomore Plan should present a plan of study that satisfies the requirements, specifies the courses to count toward the major or minor, shares the student’s interest in Peace and Conflict Studies, and identifies how the program complements the student’s academic goals.
 (The program will assign advisors.)
 All applications must be approved by the Peace and Conflict Studies Committee.

 The Sophomore Plan for students proposing an Honors major or Honors minor in Peace and Conflict Studies should describe the proposed Honors preparation/s in terms of its/their suitability for examination and its/their contribution to the student’s interests in Peace and Conflict Studies.
 When possible, students should obtain advance approval from faculty members who teach the courses or seminars that are to be included in an Honors preparation.
 If an honors major student is proposing to write a senior thesis, the student should specify a general thesis topic and a preference regarding thesis advisor.
 All applications must be approved by the Peace and Conflict Studies Committee.